meoke/pangtree/readme.md

-# Pang
+# Poapangenome

 Tool for analysis and visualisation of multiple sequence alignment.
 It implements the idea of pan-genome ([Ref.
-1](https://doi.org/10.1093/bib/bbw089)) by representing the multialginment as a graph and construction of a phylogenetic tree joined with an agreed sequence for every node.
+1](https://doi.org/10.1093/bib/bbw089)) by representing the multialginment as a poa-graph (Partial Order Alignment Graph) and construction of a phylogenetic tree joined with an agreed sequence for every node.

 [PL]
 Narzędzie służące do analizy i wizualizacji uliniowienia wielu sekwencji genetycznych.
 Implementuje ideę pangenomeu ([Ref.
 1](https://doi.org/10.1093/bib/bbw089)) poprzez grafową reprezentację multiuliniowienia oraz konstrukcję drzewa filogenetycznego z kompromisową sekwencją dla każdego węzła.